sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/permissions.md

 The default `hardTTL` is **3 days**, after which a user's cached permissions must be updated before any user action can be authorized.
 While the update is happening an error is returned to the user.
 The default `hardTTL` value was chosen so that it reduces the chances of users being forced to wait for their permissions to be updated after a weekend of inactivity.

-There is also an experimental feature that allows for faster permissions fetching that can be enabled via the [Bitbucket Server Sourcegraph plugin](../../../integration/bitbucket_server.md).
+There is also an experimental feature that allows for faster permissions fetching that can be enabled via the [Bitbucket Server plugin](../../../integration/bitbucket_server.md).

 ---